 What areas of the body can you do a fat transfer?

 One of the important aspects of fat transfer procedures is that there be sufficient fatty tissue from which cells can be harvested.
 Common harvest sites include the abdomen, thighs, and buttocks.
 Furthermore, fat transfer treatments may be performed to augment areas such as the lips, cheeks, and even the backs of the hands.
 In some practices, fat is also used in procedures such as the Brazilian Butt Lift, developed to add volume to the backside.
-In our offices that serve the Naples and Fort Myers metro area, fat transfer focuses on facial rejuvenation.
+In our offices that serve Fort Myers, Naples, Bonita Springs, and other regions of Southwest Florida, a fat transfer focuses on facial rejuvenation.

 There are three basic steps to the fat transfer procedure.
 These include:

 - Fat extraction.
 The site from which fat cells will be harvested is selected during your consultation visit.
 To obtain the amount of fat needed, Dr. Flaharty performs liposuction on that part of the body.

 - Purification.
 Liposuction removes fat cells as well as debris such as blood products.
 What we need for facial rejuvenation is the purest fat product.
 To obtain this, the fat that is extracted from the body is “spun” in sophisticated centrifuge equipment.
 It can then be transferred into syringes when ready for use.

 - Rejuvenation.
 Through a tiny needle or cannula, fat cells are introduced into areas of the face where volume loss has occurred.
 The insertion of fat cells may be performed to achieve a type of grid beneath the skin.
 Over time, a new scaffolding of volume, enriched with collagen, is built.

 This patient is a patient in her early seventies who had a full face CO2 laser resurfacing and a full face fat augmentation.

 Recovery After Fat Augmentation